someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 ![](https://i.imgur.com/5tO0arv.png)

 That was not the first time Stack had acknowledged it, as he has been laughing behind TekDek's back ever since the day of the mute.
-It also was not about the apology, because While I do think it is a dick move to exploit a stupid mod's impressionable and idiotic tendencies, it is pretty funny to get someone unjustifiably muted, as the responsibility would still lie with the mod.
+It also wasn't about the apology, because While I do think it is a dick move to exploit a stupid mod's impressionable and idiotic tendencies, it is pretty funny to get someone unjustifiably muted, as the responsibility would still lie with the mod.

 What I found interesting, then, was the last sentence: "*Apologies from me **and tekdek.**"*
 I naively assumed that there was a slight chance that TekDek had sobered up and now finally acknowledges it, meaning that there would no longer be a reason to shy away from bustabit, as getting hit with an unjustified mute would probably no longer be bound to repeat itself.
 So, I decided to ask.

-Ladies and gentlemen, what ensued can only be described of the most impressive exhibition of delusion, irony, obliviousness, doubling down and lack of self-awareness I have ever witnessed on bustabit.
+Ladies and gentlemen, what ensued can only be described as the most impressive exhibition of delusion, irony, obliviousness, doubling down and lack of self-awareness I have ever witnessed on bustabit.

 For your convenience, I have emitted most of the irrelevant chatter, making the screenshots a lot shorter than they otherwise would have been, so that you wouldn't be inclined to skip.
 I believe the discussion (if I can even call it that) was entertaining enough to warrant a thorough read, but I still highlighted most of the important bits with some commentary.